-REFERRED TO HEARING PANEL

--President will appoint panel with confirmation from the Executive Board
+REFERRED TO HEARING PANEL -President will appoint panel with confirmation from the Executive Board

-All parties notified at least 30 days in advance of hearing.
+\All parties notified at least 30 days in advance of hearing.

-Hearing conducted.
+\Hearing conducted.
 Decision rendered and parties notified.

-Either party can appeal to the

-Executive Board.
-Appeals must be

-filed within thirty (30) days if

-personally served.
-If the decision is

-served by mail, the 30 days to appeal

-begins to run 7 calendar days from the

-date of the mailing, as shown by the

-date of postmark.
-The same time to

-appeal applies in the event the

-document is undeliverable or refused.
+\Either party can appeal to the Executive Board.
+Appeals must be filed within thirty (30) days if personally served.
+If the decision is served by mail, the 30 days to appeal begins to run 7 calendar days from the data of the mailing, as shown by the date of the mailing, as shown by the date of postmark.
+The same time to appeal applies in the event the document is undeliverable or refused.

-Decision by the Executive Board is final.
+\ Decision by the Executive Board is final.